hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/16_THE_GREAT_HOME-RULER.md

 here.
 He wanted to carry the case right up to the British Democracy and explain to it the state of things in India.
-He knew that if he could only convince the British pubUc that the military resources of India were abundant and could well be availed of for the speedy termination of the War, not only would India get the military training denied to her these hundred years and
+He knew that if he could only convince the British public that the military resources of India were abundant and could well be availed of for the speedy termination of the War, not only would India get the military training denied to her these hundred years and